Esyuran/Esyuran/README.md

-Hi there 👋

 new to coding...
 Interested in python an AI

-makbe doing my own diffusion Modle in the future, idk.
+maybe doing my own diffusion model in the future, idk.